thumulakaru/Unit-4-project/README.md

 ### [ChatGPT](chat.openai.com)

 ChatGPT is a large language model developed by OpenAI, based on the GPT (Generative Pre-trained Transformer) architecture.
-It helped me with understaing the logic behind certain parts of codes and formulate sentences to communicate certain messages to the user better.
+It helped me with understanding the logic behind certain parts of codes and formulate sentences to communicate certain messages to the user better.

 ***Disclaimer*** *No part of this program include code blocks directly copied from ChatGPT*

 ### [Tabnine AI Code completion](https://www.tabnine.com/)

 Tabnine is an AI code assistant.
-Tabnine is powered by multiple language-specialized machine learning models that were pre-trained from the ground up on code.
-This helped to me improve the speed of my programming by giving me predictions for variable names, recalling a variable in the same programme etc.
+Tabnine is powered by multiple language-specialised machine learning models that were pre-trained from the ground up on code.
+This helped me improve the speed of my programming by giving me predictions for variable names, recalling a variable in the same programme etc.

 ***Disclaimer*** *No part of this program include code blocks directly generated by Tabnine*